magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 Those incidental complexities are gone.
-You still have `none`, `whitespace`, `simple` and `advanced` optimization mode, but the CLJS compilers is now able to manage by itself the addition of the needed Google Closure Libraries when you set the optimization mode to `node`.
+You still have `none`, `whitespace`, `simple` and `advanced` optimization mode, but the CLJS compilers is now able to manage by itself the addition of the needed Google Closure Libraries when you set the optimization mode to `none`.
 The `source-map` features, which is activated by default with the `none` mode, can be set for the other optimization mode as well.
 Consequently, the debugging experience of CLJS code from the